shivammathur/setup-php/README.md

     extensions: imagick, swoole
 ```

-- On `Windows`, extensions available on `PECL` which have the `DLL` binary can be setup.
+- On `Windows`, extensions available on `PECL` which have the `DLL` binary can be set up.

-- On `macOS`, extensions available on `PECL` or hosted on GitHub can be installed.
+- On `macOS`, extensions available on `PECL` or a git repository can be set up.

+- On `Ubuntu` and `macOS` to compile and install an extension from a git repository follow this [guide](https://github.com/shivammathur/setup-php/wiki/Add-extension-from-source "Guide to compile and install PHP extensions in setup-php").

 - Extensions installed along with PHP if specified are enabled.